 Domaine du Vieux Telegraphe Le Telegramme Blanc is produced for the American market.
 The wine is a blend of 40% Roussanne, 30% Grenache Blanc, 20% Bourboulenc and 10% Picpoul.
 The wine is aged in tank for 7 months.
 The production is limited to about 350 cases per year.

-Serving and Decanting Domaine du Vieux Telegraphe with Wine, Food Pairing Tips
+Serving Domaine du Vieux Telegraphe with Wine, Food Pairing Tips

 The white wine of Domaine du Vieux Telegraphe is best served with a myriad of different seafood dishes, shellfish, crab, lobster, sushi, sashimi, chicken, pork and veal, as well as Asian cuisine.